Video Reporter's notebook: The Michigan GOP Split

 Reporter's notebook: The Michigan GOP Split

-538 senior politics reporter Monica Potts discusses her reporting for Real Voices, Real Choices which spotlights the political divide in Michigan's Ottawa County.
+538 Senior Politics Reporter Monica Potts discusses her reporting for Real Voices, Real Choices which spotlights Michigan's Ottawa county's political divide.

 Examined